 How do children learn?

 There are three contexts in which language teaching and learning takes place:

 1. Discrete language lessons in KS2

 2. Language embedded in other lessons (cross curricular activities)

 3. ‘Incidental language’ (e.g. as part of school routines)

 In Early Years Foundation Stage and Key Stage 1 pupils follow a programme based on songs, stories, rhymes and simple activities.
 These activities introduce pupils to basic vocabulary and the sounds of languages whilst offering opportunities to learn about the culture of other countries.
 Additional activities linked to topics are also included where appropriate.

-For more information, please contact the Modern Foreign Languages (MFL) Coordinator via the school office.
+For more information, please contact the Modern Foreign Languages (MFL) Coordinator, Ms Buxton, via the school office.